rokucommunity/vscode-brightscript-language/docs/Debugging/remote-control-mode.md

 Press `ctrl+k` on windows or `cmd+k` on mac.

 ## How it works
 When Remote Control Mode is activated, we enable about 100 key bindings that capture most of the standard US keyboard keys.
-At this point, you may use your keyboard to send text input, use the arrow keys to send left/right/up/down button presses, etc. Once you're finished, simply disable **remote control mode**.
+At this point, you may use your keyboard to send text input, use the arrow keys to send left/right/up/down button presses, etc. Most keyboard strokes will be sent to the Roku device as input rather then to your editor.
+Some notable exceptions include when: the command pallet is open, an input box is open, or you are focused on other input areas like a search box.
+Once you're finished, simply disable **remote control mode**.

+**Remote Control Mode** has support for full text input from the keyboard.
+For example, if you pressed `shift+b` while **Remote Control Mode** is active we will send `B` to the device.
+We support all the single press and shift press ascii characters on the keyboard (excluding the num pad).
+For example: `a-z`, `A-Z`, `0-9`, and all the primary symbols such as `!`, `@`, `#`, `'`, `"`, etc...

 Here are many of the registered key bindings.
 You can see the full list in the [package.json](https://github.com/rokucommunity/vscode-brightscript-language/blob/master/package.json) under `keybindings`.

+**Note: We do not support sending alt charters directly from the keyboard.** This can be done via the `extension.brightscript.sendRemoteText` command.

 | Keybinding (Windows) | Keybinding (Mac) | Roku Button     | Description                                                                                         |
 | -------------------- | -------------------- | --------------- | ----------------------------------------------------------------------------------------------- |